-A-1

-A short-term obligation rated 'A-1' is rated in the highest category by S&P. The obligor's capacity to meet its financial commitments on the obligation is strong.
-Within this category, certain obligations are designated with a plus sign (+).
-This indicates that the obligor's capacity to meet its financial commitments on these obligations is extremely strong.
+A-1 A short-term obligation rated 'A-1' is rated in the highest category by S&P. The obligor's capacity to meet its financial commitments on the obligation is strong.
+Within this category, certain obligations are circumstances and economic conditions than obligations in higher rating categories.
+However, the obligor's capacity to meet its financial commitments on the obligation is satisfactory.